anishbanda/matrix_inversion_MLP/README.md

 **4. Issues with Training**
 Training the model was where I encountered the most difficulties.
 The loss plateaued early, and the model failed to generalize often.
 This led me to:

-- Implement learning rate scheduling
+- Implement learning rate scheduling (eventually removed it)
-- Eventually removed this and stuck with 0.0003
 - Apply gradient clipping to prevent gradients
-- Used to fix gradients becoming exceedingly large during training
 - Use early stopping to quit training when improvements stalled
-- To stop the training when loss function plateaued

 ## Installation